stevebosserman/challenge-of-change/CofC-Complete Narrative.md

 ### **iAGRI Innovation Portfolio - Expanded**
 - Expand capability of iAGRI Innovation Portfolio by leveraging concurrent development of a “commercial innovation portfolio” that could handle proprietary and closed projects within a university setting where protection and licensure of intellectual property has a high priority.
-- Coordinate with [FABE](http://fabe.osu.edu/) administration to ensure OSU “partnership” in development of the platform and takes advantage of departmental experience with the iAGRI Innovation Portfolio through FABE-related projects posted to it and two administrative visits to the iAGRI office and SUA campus in Morogoro during FY2014 and FY2015
+- Coordinate with [FABE](http://fabe.osu.edu/) administration to ensure OSU “partnership” in development of the platform and takes advantage of departmental experience with the iAGRI Innovation Portfolio through FABE-related projects posted to it and two administrative visits to the iAGRI office and SUA campus in Morogoro during FY2014 and FY2015.
 - Expand capability of iAGRI Innovation Portfolio by leveraging concurrent development of an “open value network” approach as exemplified by the [SENSORICA Open Value Network (OVN)](http://www.sensorica.co/) - [ACES/CAKE](http://aces-cake.org/cake-english-homepage/), and the application of [Creative Commons](https://creativecommons.org/licenses/) licensure to the List of Projects that comprise the SENSORICA portfolio and honor the intent of the innovator in how to use project results.

 ### **[International Programs in Agriculture (IPA)](http://ipa.osu.edu/)**

 #### **Strategic Orientation / Strategic Opportunities**
-- Exploit confirmed areas of interest by public, private, and voluntary sector investors / sponsors / collaborators / partners for development, submission, and administration of high-potential project proposals
+- Exploit confirmed areas of interest by public, private, and voluntary sector investors / sponsors / collaborators / partners for development, submission, and administration of high-potential project proposals.
-- Establish “international programs” as a **trusted convening agent** among intra / intercollegiate and inter-institutional affiliates
+- Establish “international programs” as a **trusted convening agent** among intra / intercollegiate and inter-institutional affiliates.
-- Build faculty (college and university) capacity for internationalization
+- Build faculty (college and university) capacity for internationalization.

 #### **Staffing**
 - Initiate changes in IPA administrative structure that increase the capacity and capability of IPA to take advantage of opportunities presented by having a deeper presence on campus.